fjvallarino/monomer/tasks.md

 Maybe postponed after release?
   - Create Split
     - Use space proportional to what widgets request
-  - Does widgetResize need to return WidgetResult?
-    - User may want to listen for resize events
   - Create Dial
   - Create Slider
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)